 How long is my borrowing time?

-Each publisher has various borrowing times.
+Usually the publisher determines borrowing times.
 When you download the ebook, you will be provided with the return date.
 Within Bluefire Reader, click Info tab to see details such as the due back date, file type etc. You also have the option to return the ebook before the loan period expires.
 On the Info screen select “Return Item”.

 Do I have to be connected to the Internet to read e-books?